By Micah Wagner, Catch the Sun intern.

 An easy way to think of it is if you have something to add to your sentence, but a comma doesn’t feel right and it seems too short for its own separate sentence.

-Now why is this a common punctuation mistake?
+Now, why is this one of the common punctuation mistakes?
 It’s because people generally try to shove them in when they’re not needed!
 Semicolons are considered fancy by some, and so many try to use them to spice up their prose.
 Many students and bloggers are guilty of this, but I find it hard to blame them; semicolons are just that cool!

 What can you do?
 Just be aware, and next time you’re about to use a semicolon, just make sure it makes grammatical sense.